lnunno/android-music-app/README.md

 ### Core features
 1. ~~Interacts with the Echo Nest API.~~
-2. Has a list of genres.
-  1. Selecting a genre lists top artists for that genre.
 3. ~~Has a list of artists.
 (Top 20 artists)~~
   1. ~~Selecting an artist goes to the artist overview.~~
 4. ~~Can search for artists.~~